sorrel/minimal-mistakes/index.md

 <!--![Leaf and Seed Logo](/assets/images/general/index_logo_med.png){: .align-left}-->

 # Garden maintenance & plant care, advice & design
-**Leaf & Seed**, founded by **Heidi Hurwood** in 2014, provide professional horticulture amd garden maintenance services in the West Sussex and Surrey areas.
+**Leaf & Seed**, founded by **Heidi Hurwood** in 2014, provide professional horticulture and garden maintenance services in the West Sussex and Surrey areas.

 **Heidi** is **RHS qualified**, with experience in all gardening areas and particular expertise in herbaceous perennials, organic and wildlife gardening - across smaller and larger gardens up to three acres.